 This paper is limited in that all flagella are held constant but it is an interesting way of studying a large array of detailed flagella.
 The high degree of accuracy available from the complex models such as SBT and the method of regularized Stokeslets comes at a high computational cost.
 Often, this means that such models are limited to investigating the interaction between a small number of flagella.
 However, many interesting biological systems involve multiple interacting flagella.
-One such example is the fluid transport by bacterial carpets that was experimentally investigated by Darnton et al. [40] in 2004.
+One such example is the fluid transport by bacterial carpets that was experimentally investigated by Darnton $et\ al.\ [40]$ in 2004.
 Here multiple bacteria were tethered via their cell bodies to a no-slip surface with their motile flagella freely rotating.
-This bacterial carpet arrangement has a very high number of flagella modelling previously discussed.
+This bacterial carpet arrangement has a very high number of interacting flagellum and so is not amenable to the computationally expensive method of flagella modelling previously discussed.
 Instead, in 2010, Uchida and Golestanian [119] developed a minimal model to describe the carpet.
-In place of substrate-attached cells with free flagella, they looked at an array of 'rotors' consisting of spherical beads, of radius a, that were only allowed to move in circular trajectories, of radius b, which were parallel to, and some distance, h, above, the no-slip plane that represented the substrate.
+In place of substrate-attached cells with free flagella, they looked at an array of 'rotors' consisting of spherical beads, of radius a, that were only allowed to move in circular trajectories, of radius b, which were parallel to, and some distance, b, above, the no-slip plane that represented the substrate.